frouo/promise-lite/README.md

 ### Catch error

 Use `catch` to deal with rejected cases.
-Once dealt with, the chaining continues.

 ```swift
 fetchUser(id: "123")